-All investments involve some degree of risk that can affect your ability to recover the full amount of your investment or impact on the level of return.
+All investments involve some degree of risk that can affect your ability to recover the full amount of your investment or impact on the level of return

 Risk and return are related.
 Generally, the greater the level of risk, the greater the expected return over the longer term.
 As an investor, you need to determine your own level of risk tolerance before investing.
-You should seek advice from an authorised financial adviser to determine your risk tolerance level.
+You should seek financial advice to determine your risk tolerance level.